windlikestone/HyperStyle3D/README.md

 # Introduction

-This repository contains the official implementation of Directional Texture Editing for 3D Models(ITEM3D).
+This repository contains the official implementation of HyperStyle3D: Text-Guided 3D Portrait Stylization via Hypernetworks.
 Our model enables style transfer, attribute editing, shape deformation, and their overlying manipulations under the guidance of text prompts, while preserving 3D consistency.
-More detailed introduction can be viewed on our [Project Page](https://shengqiliu1.github.io/ITEM3D/).
+A more detailed introduction can be viewed on our [Project Page](https://windlikestone.github.io/HyperStyle3D-website/).

 ## :desktop_computer: Requirements